ProfMikeWood/ocean_modeling_book/getting_started/setting_up_a_github_repository.md

 A repository is used to store a certain selection of code and documentation, such as for a project or a course.
 To set up a Github repository, log in to your Github account click on the green New Repository button on the homepage.

 ### Repository Name
 Begin by selecting a name for your repository.
 The name should be descriptive of the contents of the repository.
-If you are using the repository for the CS 185C course, you may choose a name such as `cs185c_fall2024` or something similar.
+If you are using the repository for the MS 274 course, you may choose a name such as `ms274_fall2025` or something similar.
 Note that the repository name does not need to include your name or username as your account will be associated with your repository.

 ### Public vs Private
 Next, select whether you would like your repository to public or private.
 Some people like to keep all of their repositories public for a variety of reasons - for example, to maintain open-source code or to attract potential collaborators working on similar topics.
 Other prefer to keep their repositories private, sharing coding only with approved collaborators.
 Often, developers will work on a private repository until they are ready to release a version of their code in the wild.